Period for course registration in Ladok: 15 August - 28 August.

 All the meetings for this course are online; most of our classes will take place in "online classrooms" via the web conferencing system Zoom.
 Access to the digital classrooms will be provided through links posted on the course site on Canvas.
 Please note that you need to have a headset, a microphone and a webcam so as to be able to fully participate in our Zoom sessions.

 Cheating and plagiarizing are serious academic offences, which result in failing the module in question and being reported to the college’s disciplinary commission.
-To learn about plagiarism and get basic information on how to avoid it, please read the attached disclaimer carefully before the beginning of the course.
-You will find it as an assignment in Canvas, too.
-You must download it, sign it electronically, and upload it to Canvas by August 30.
+To learn about plagiarism and get basic information on how to avoid it, please read this.
+More information will be provided in Canvas and you will have to sign a plagiarism disclaimer before you can access any course materials.

 Registration for exams, including re-takes, is mandatory.
 You can register for exams via Ladok.
 You need to register at least ten days before the exam date.
 If you didn't register in time, you can not take your exam.
 No exceptions are made from this rule, we do not accept registrations when the deadline is passed.

 If you are a distance study student and want to take your exam off-campus, you need to apply to do so at least three weeks prior to the exam date.